d3vilh/raspberry-gateway/README.md

 Kudos to @vegasbrianc for [super easy docker](https://github.com/vegasbrianc/github-monitoring) stack used to build this project.

-Kudos to @adamwalach for development of original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) interface of x86 computers which was ported for arm32v7 with expanded functionality as part of this project.
+Kudos to @adamwalach for development of original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) interface of x86 computers which was ported for arm32v7 and arm64V8 with expanded functionality as part of this project.

 Kudos to @maxandersen for making the [Internet Monitoring](https://github.com/maxandersen/internet-monitoring) project, which forked and expanded with functionality to build Rasbpi-Monitoring.